Student & Community Expectations

 Better university support for diversity events through campus-wide communication channels (i.e. Academic Affairs sends out a notice on Feminist Pride Day)

-A newsletter, Equity and Inclusion Matters, was also launched during Fall 2016.
-The website will be updated and a new edition of the newsletter made available in the Spring.
+A newsletter, Equity and Inclusion Matters, was also launched during Fall 2016, with a new issue every semester.
+They are distributed on the Equity and Inclusion website and archived in the Digital Commons.

-This fall, events sponsored by the Race and Ethnic Studies minor were advertised through the Academic Affairs Office as well as by Student Affairs.
+Events sponsored by the Race and Ethnic Studies minor are advertised through the Academic Affairs Office as well as by Student Affairs.

 FYS general education diversity requirement

-In the fall, FYS instructors were asked to require their students to attend at least one FYE co-curricular event that was designated by the Office of Diversity as #cardsSTANDtogether.
+In the fall of 2016, FYS instructors were asked to require their students to attend at least one FYE co-curricular event that was designated by the Office of Social Justice and Activism as #cardsSTANDtogether.
 Approximately 25% of the total co-curricular sessions offered this year were given this designation.
+This practice continues for all FYS classes.

 INST diversity event requirement for students; Propose that students have to attend two diversity events throughout the semester